lefticus/decent_ci_runner/packer/readme.md

-Important Note: Currently this branch is hardcoded to use the "security_enhancements" branch of decent_ci and decent_ci_runner.
+Important Note: Currently this branch is hardcoded to use the "add_windows_packer" branch of decent_ci and decent_ci_runner.
 This will need to be changed before merging

 To build a CI image of Linux Ubuntu 14.04